 What is Adrenal Fatigue?

-Adrenal fatigue is a term used by alternative health practitioners to explain tiredness and other symptoms which are thought to be due to chronic (long-term) exposure to stressful situations.
-However, it currently is not a recognised medical diagnosis.
+Adrenal fatigue is a term used by alternative health practitioners to explain tiredness and other symptoms that are thought to be due to chronic (long-term) exposure to stressful situations.
+However, it currently is not a recognized medical diagnosis.
 Many studies have failed to prove that adrenal fatigue is a medical condition.

 Can Low Vitamin D Can Cause Fatigue?

-Feeling tired can stem from a number of causes, one of which may be vitamin D deficiency.
+Feeling tired can stem from several causes, one of which may be vitamin D deficiency.
 Unlike more visible causes like stress, depression, and insomnia, vitamin D deficiency is often overlooked as a potential cause of fatigue.

 One observational study in female nurses also found a strong connection between low vitamin D levels and self-reported fatigue.
 What’s more, 89% of the participants were deficient in this vitamin.